nicodell88/Energy-Resolved-Neutron-Imaging-and-Strain-Tomography-Toolbox/README.md

 3. A newly developed method, presented in [[3]](#3), which uses the Bragg-edge attenuation model, as in [[1]](#1), but instead of modelling the transition with a parametric function, we model the residual with a Gaussian Process (GP) and utilise the properties of the GP and a Monte-Carlo step to obtain an estimate of the Bragg-edge location and confidence interval.

+Additionally, a Bragg-edge analysis method which uses cross-correlation between different Bragg-edges to determine the change in lattice parameter [[4]](#4) is implemented.

 ## References
 <a id="1">[1]</a>  Santisteban, J., Edwards, L., Steuwer, A., Withers, P., 2001.
 Time-of-flight neutron transmission diffraction.
 Journal of applied crystallography 34 (3), 289-297. [https://onlinelibrary.wiley.com/doi/pdf/10.1107/S0021889801003260](https://onlinelibrary.wiley.com/doi/pdf/10.1107/S0021889801003260)